ImadSaddik/ImadSaddik/README.md

 <img alt="GitHub" src="https://img.shields.io/badge/View_repository-171515?logo=github&amp;logoColor=white">

-Learn to leverage the power of OSRM, a free and open-source routing engine.
-This course teaches you to solve complex routing challenges including the Traveling Salesman Problem, point-to-network snapping, and GPS trace processing—all using Python as the interface language.
+This course is made for beginners who want to learn OSRM, a free and open-source routing engine, with Python.
+I covered a lot of topics, like solving complex routing problems, the Traveling Salesman Problem, point-to-network snapping, GPS trace processing, and more.

 ### 3. Train a Language Model to Talk Like You